ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 chroot# systemctl enable sshd
 ```

 Create a user with sudo permission, and set its password.
-You can make this user's GID and UID identical to the user you use on the server machine, for more convenience later on.
+You can make this user's UID identical to the user you use on the server machine, for more convenience later on.

 ```
-chroot# useradd --create-home --groups wheel --gid 1001 --uid 1001 wangruoxi chroot# passwd wangruoxi
+chroot# useradd --create-home --groups wheel --uid 1001 wangruoxi chroot# passwd wangruoxi
 ```